gdm413229/swwmgz_m/ExtendedLore.md

   it is already too late.
 World War 3 ends as the United States are almost literally dissolved by an orbital strike.
 In the aftermath, the Nukuri abandon Earth, never to come back.
+- 2080: Emperor Kirin Xanai is born.
 - 2082: Alaska becomes part of Canada.
-- 2091: Taro Miyamoto finds Ibuki, who had become a sort of living legend among wastelanders for her various feats.
-She is brought back to Japan.
+- 2091: Taro Miyamoto finds Ibuki, who had become a sort of living legend among wastelanders for her various feats, he also comes across Ellen, who casually asks him out on a date.
+Ibuki is brought back to Japan.
 As promised, Saya immediately shoves her face into Ibuki's chest.
+- 2095: Taro and Ellen get married.
-- 2097: The Earth is invaded by a mysterious humanoid entity, who claims to be the Abrahamic God.
+- 2097: Empty Episode Two.
+The Earth is invaded by a mysterious humanoid entity named Uruk'Anth, who claims to be the Abrahamic God.
 He reactivates SUSAN and leaves.
 Russia and China are both entirely taken over by it.
-- 2099: A lone child manages to take down SUSAN.
+- 2099: Empty Episode 3.
+A lone child manages to take down SUSAN.
 - 2100: The reconstruction of the United States begins.
 - 2104: The 7th Nukuri World War ends abruptly after the Mishe founders of the University of Nos-Kora threaten to break their alliance with the Nukuri.
+- 2108: Formation of the Nukuri Unified Government.
+Zanaveth II personally appointed by the Nukritas brothers as "Minister of Interspecies Relations" due to her outstanding work on the subject following her graduation at the University of Nos-Kora.
+- 2110: John "BIGSHOT" Gunns is born.
+- 2128: Zanaveth II becomes CEO of Nekuratek.
 - 2137: The United States are reformed, now called "Union States".
 - 2140: Zanaveth III graduates in "Pancake Engineering" at the University of Nos-Kora.
 - 2144: UAC's first contact with Hell.
-- 2145: After a coup organized by several members of the lower castes of Hell, the main royal family is forced into exile.
-Under its new ruler, Hell decides to attack mankind.
+- 2145: After a coup organized by several generals of Hell's military forces, the main royal family is forced into exile.
+Under its new rulers, Hell decides to attack mankind.
 Doom 3 happens.
 - 2147: Reginald E. Griggs Jr. is imprisoned after countless human remains were found in the basement of his summer house in Olathe.
 - 2148: The Doom episodes happen as the UAC still hasn't learned their lesson.